gitMenv/UEcastoc/README.md

     uint64 {8}      - Class Name Offset
     byte {40}       - this is still unidentified at this moment.
 ```
-These fields are listed as such in the .ucas viewer, but the numbers are agreeing!
+The fields that were used are mainly copied from the .ucas file viewer.
+The unknown 40 bytes are still unidentified, but the number of bytes seem to be correct.
 In any case, the offsets that are described is an integer describing the offset in the name directory, or the list of strings.

-After these export objects, there's another large chunk of unidentified data, followed by the dependencies.
+I believe that each file has at least one ExportObject, being itself.
+Since it is the file itself, it says something about the file.
+The Serial Offset field is the exact same value as the "total header size" in the header of the file.
+Now in this new file format, this doesn't really hold anymore, as it differs from the regular file.
+However, the serial offset states where the .uexp portion of the file starts.
+The Serial Size also has great significance, as this is the length of the .uexp portion of the file.

+The object name offset and the class name offset probably have some use as well, but these probably refer to the old file format.
+Therefore, the offset is off and I'm not sure how to correct it right now.
+Changing files is probably mostly impacting the serial size and the serial offset, so I'll keep this as a mystery for now.

+### ExportObject metadata?
+The export objects are followed by a strange data structure.
+It first starts with a 64-bit number, which seems to have no relation to the rest.
+Afterwards, there is an enumeration of some kind of metadata to the export objects.
+The metadata consists of four 32-bit numbers, and there are exactly as many metadata entries as export objects.
+This is still a mystery, but I don't think I'll touch ExportObjects anyway.

+### Dependency packages
+After all export objects information, there is a list of dependency packages.
-Similar to the export objects, it starts with a uint32 stating how many dependency entries there are.
+It starts with a uint32 stating how many dependency entries there are.
 After this, the following dependencies are shown;
 ```
 DEPENDENCY PACKAGE